Julian R. Dridan

-Julian R. Dridan (born November 1941) was Engineer-in-Chief of South Australia's Engineering and Water Supply Department from 1949 to 1966.
+Julian Randal Dridan (24 November 1901 – 2 October 1982) was an Australian engineer.
+He was Engineer-in-Chief of South Australia's Engineering and Water Supply Department from 1949 to 1966.

-Career
+Life and career

-Julian Dridan was educated at Adelaide Junior Technical School, the School of Mines and Adelaide University.
+Julian Randal Dridan was born 24 November 1901 in Payneham, South Australia.
+He was educated at Adelaide Junior Technical School, the School of Mines and the University of Adelaide.
 He became South Australia's Deputy Engineer-in-Chief focussing on Engineering and Water Supply.
 In November 1949, on his 48th birthday, he succeeded the late Mr. H. T. Angwin as Engineer-in-Chief.

 He had previously reported on several proposed schemes to augment Broken Hill's water supply, including the Menindee-Stephens Creek pipeline.
 The scheme, with some modifications, was finally adopted following a favorable report by him.
-1965-1966 He was both Director and Engineer-in-Chief of South Australia's Engineering and Water Supply Department.
+From 1965 to 1966 he was both Director and Engineer-in-Chief of South Australia's Engineering and Water Supply Department.

+Dridan died 2 October 1982 in Mitcham, South Australia.